When you start lifting weights, your first, second, and third priority should be this:

-A good rule of thumb is to try to move up one category from where you are now.
+Once you’ve decided what exercise to focus on, a good rule of thumb is to try to move up one category from where you are now.
 Once you reach the next category, move up again.
-If you reach the advanced category, though, you may want to set smaller goals such as “add 20 pounds to my bench.”
+If you reach the Advanced category, though, you may want to set smaller goals such as “add 10 pounds to my bench.”

 So, what’s the best way to get stronger, you wonder?

-One of your lifts is probably lower than you’d like.
+One or more of your lifts is probably lower than you’d like.

 That is, you need to organize your training in such a way that you can consistently add more and more weight to the lift you want to improve.

 If you want to learn the best ways to do that, check out these articles: